smart-rb/smart_types/README.md

 Type invariants does not depends on each other (invariant defined out from chain does not depends on other invariants);

-Invariants inside invariant chains will be invoked in order they was defined and each internal invariant depends on the valid previous invairant check.
+Invariants inside invariant chains will be invoked in order they was defined and each internal invariant depends on the valid previous invariant check.

-**!IMPORTANT!** Type sum and type multiplication does not support invariant checking and custom invariant definitioning at this moment.
+**!IMPORTANT!** Type sum and type multiplication does not support invariant checking and custom invariant definition at this moment.
 Type sum and type mult ignores type invariants in their validation logic (currently this functionality in development yet).

 Invariant checking is a special validation layer (see [#type validation](#type-validation) readme section).
 Invariant error code pattern: